 You wake up at 6 AM.
 You crush your morning routine.
 You inbox-zero your email, clear your task manager, and execute every item on your list with ruthless efficiency.
 By 6 PM, you have “won” the day.

 This is the efficiency trap: the sinking realization that you are moving incredibly fast, but you’re not entirely sure where you’re going.
-You have mastered the “how” of your life—the systems, the tools, the hacks—but you have completely lost touch with the “what” and the “why.”
+You have mastered the “how” of your work — the systems, the tools, the hacks — but you have completely lost touch with the “what” and the “why.”

 “Productivity without direction is just organized busyness.”

 If you are a high achiever, you don’t need another app to help you do more.
-You need a way to ensure that what you’re doing actually matters.
+You need a way to ensure that what you’re doing actually matters for your career.

 The Paradox of the Productive Achiever